 We must be about the work of spreading the good news and living more and more by the perfect laws of the Kingdom of God.
 Then, even though we don’t know exactly when the end will come, we will be ready.

 The good news is, it’s not really the end.
 It’s the beginning of a much better world!
-Be sure to read the articles on this website to learn more about the Kingdom of God and how you may enter it.
+Be sure to read the articles on this website about the Kingdom of God.
+And learn more about how you may enter that wonderful Kingdom in our free booklet Change Your Life!